bastiroid/sharedoc/Software requirements.md

 **"User wants to collaborate on a document"**

 Initial state:
 User is logged in and on the main page.

 Normal flow:

 *Option 1 (the person to collaborate with is already a user of the system):*

-  1. User chooses collaborate
+i.
+User chooses collaborate
-  2. User is shown a list of users in the system with a text field for search and a option to invite people outside the system
+i.
+User is shown a list of users in the system with a text field for search and a option to invite people outside the system
-  3. User types the username of the person to collaborate with and selects the correct user from the list and clicks submit
+i.
+User types the username of the person to collaborate with and selects the correct user from the list and clicks submit
-  5. The user is given the option to share an existing group or to create a new one to share with this person
+i.
+The user is given the option to share an existing group or to create a new one to share with this person
-  6. User selects a new group to be created for collaboration with this user
+i.
+User selects a new group to be created for collaboration with this user
-  7. The creation and sharing of the group is confirmed
+i.
+The creation and sharing of the group is confirmed

 *Option 2 (the person to collaborate with is NOT a user of the system):*

-  1. User chooses collaborate
+i.
+User chooses collaborate
-  2. User is shown a list of users in the system with a text field for search and a option to invite people outside of the system
+i.
+User is shown a list of users in the system with a text field for search and a option to invite people outside of the system
-  3. User selects to invite and types an email address and submits it
+i.
+User selects to invite and types an email address and submits it
-  4. The user is given the option to share an existing group or to create a new one to share with this person
+i.
+The user is given the option to share an existing group or to create a new one to share with this person
-  5. User selects a new group to be created for collaboration with this user
+i.
+User selects a new group to be created for collaboration with this user
-  6. User is notified that the invitation was sent out successfully
+i.
+User is notified that the invitation was sent out successfully

 What can go wrong: